jo/sync-tank/distributed-migration-strategies/index.md

 ### Where is data being stored?

 Up to this point, we have only talked about setups where one user has a single database for all their data.
 In our running example, this database has one server-side replica and multiple replicas on the client devices, but it is still a *single* database.
 In the migration strategies we have seen so far, there existed only a *single* version of a document at a time as well.
-When it came to dealing with offline-capabable clients and maintaining multiple app versions, the traditional approaches failed exactly because there were document versions missing that some applications still depended upon.
+When it came to dealing with offline-capable clients and maintaining multiple app versions, the traditional approaches failed exactly because there were document versions missing that some applications still depended upon.

 Maintaining multiple document versions in parallel can be achieved in two ways.
 First, multiple document versions can be stored in a *single* database *simultaneously*.
 The fact that the `_id`-attribute of a document must be unique means that we would have to adapt this property accordingly, for instance by keeping track of the version in the `_id` itself.
 As an example, our todo item documents could have `_ids` like `todo-item@1:ce2f71ee7db9d6decfe459ca9d000df5` and `todo-item@2:ce2f71ee7db9d6decfe459ca9d000df5` that carry information about the respective schema version.
 If we manange `_id`s carefully, it is possible to work with multiple document versions in a single database.
 Alternatively, each version of the data schema could have its own database.
 Instead of the standard *couch-per-user* approach this would imply that we set up multiple *couches-per-user*, one for each schema version.